andymaier/kind-playground/README.md

 To install a cp-all-in-one stack you have to execute this commands with helm:

-`helm repo add confluentinc https://confluentinc.github.io/cp-helm-charts/` `helm repo update`
+`helm repo add confluentinc https://confluentinc.github.io/cp-helm-charts/`

+`helm repo update`

-`helm install confluentinc/cp-helm-charts --name my-confluent --version 0.6.0`
+`helm install my-confluent confluentinc/cp-helm-charts --version 0.6.0`

 After that you will have the stack installed with pods, services and needed objects.